People are involved in car accidents hundreds of thousands of times every year in the United States.

 Speeding

-Speeding isn't just associated with over-excited teen drivers that have just received their driver's license.
+Speeding isn't just associated with over-excited teenage drivers who have just received their driver's license.

 All age groups, not just teen drivers, put the pedal to the metal and break the speed limit for various reasons.